Planet of the Spiders: Plot

 The Great One sends the Doctor to Earth to get the crystal for her.
-He flees with Sarah, unaware that the Queen spider - who also craves the crystal - has taken over Sarah's mind.
-At the monastery, Tommy has been cured by the crystal, which has expanded his intelligence too, just as it has for the spiders.
-He gives it into the safe-keeping of the abbot, K’anpo Rimpoche, an elderly Time Lord (and former guru of the Doctor) who has retired into a peaceful exile on Earth as a Tibetan Buddhist.
+He flees with Sarah, unaware that the Queen Spider - who also craves the crystal - has taken over Sarah's mind.
+At the monastery, Tommy has been effected by the crystal, expanding his intelligence, just as it has for the spiders.
+He gives it into the safe-keeping of the abbot, K’anpo Rimpoche, an elderly Time Lord (and former guru of the Doctor) who has retired as a Tibetan Buddhist on Earth.

-The Abbot uses the crystal to free Sarah's mind from the Queen's control.
-The crystal kills the Queen.
-A force of Spiders arrives, and a battle breaks out in the monastery for possession of the crystal.
-The Abbot advises the Doctor to give the crystal back to the Great One, as the Doctor has caused the entire problem by taking the crystal in the first place.
+K'anpo uses the crystal to free Sarah's mind from the Queen, killing the Queen.
+A force of spiders arrives, and a battle breaks out in the monastery for the crystal.
+K'anpo advises the Doctor to give the crystal back to the Great One, as the Doctor has caused the entire problem by taking it in the first place.

-When the TARDIS arrives on Metebelis, Lupton tries to seize the crystal but is killed by the spiders, who are too much afraid of the Great One.
+When the TARDIS arrives on Metebelis, Lupton tries to seize the crystal but is killed by the spiders, who are afraid of the Great One.
 The Doctor returns to her cave and warns her of the dangers of using the crystal to complete the feedback loop she has built, but she is now insane.
 The forces released are so powerful that a vast wave of deadly radiation floods the mountain, killing the Great One and all the other spiders.
-The Doctor, now very weak and dying from the deadly radiation, staggers back to the TARDIS.
+The Doctor, weak and dying from the radiation, staggers back to the TARDIS.

-The Brigadier Lethbridge-Stewart and Sarah are in the Doctor's laboratory when the TARDIS materialises.
+Brigadier Lethbridge-Stewart and Sarah are in the Doctor's laboratory when the TARDIS materialises.
 Upon emerging, the Doctor collapses to the floor.
-The Abbot K’anpo then also materialises, having regenerated into the form of Cho-je, who was in fact a tulpa generated by K’anpo Rimpoche - a secret earlier revealed by the Abbot to the Doctor and Sarah Jane.
-He tells them the Doctor can yet survive, by regenerating.
-Although he will look quite different.
-K’anpo initiates the process with a little push, and before their very eyes the Doctor begins to change...
+K’anpo also materialises, having regenerated into the form of Cho-je, who was in fact a tulpa he generated - a secret earlier revealed by K'anpo to the Doctor and Sarah Jane.
+He tells them the Doctor can survive, by regenerating, although he will change his appearance.
+K’anpo initiates the process, and the Doctor regenerates into his next body.